tgod/training-analytics/README.md

 - how to use hexagonal architecture in a spring boot app (simplified)
 - how to incorporate basic AI features in a real app
 - how to use API first approach (defining openapi schema first and generate api classes from it)
+- how to use domain events to share information in the app

 ## How it works